WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 I'm intentionally not discussing any of the many methods that are used to predict answers to questions like, "How long will the queue be?" or "How long will I wait?"
-Instead, I wish to point some of the fundamental assumptions that most of those methods require:
+Instead, I wish to highlight one of the fundamental assumptions that most of those methods require: steady state.

-1. "Infinite queue length".
-This is pretty easy: the model assumes that queues can be arbitrarily big.

-2. "Finite queue length".
-This one is also pretty clear: the model assumes that a queue size is limited in size.
-(The queue size is also typically a fixed, static amount.)

-3. "Steady state".
-This might instead be called "flow balance assumption" or "stability", depending on the book or paper that you're reading.
-The steady state assumption is that the arrival rate is less than or equal to the departure rate.
+The assumption of "steady state" might instead be called "flow balance assumption" or "stability", depending on the book or paper that you're reading.
+A network queue model in steady state  has an arrival rate less than or equal to the departure rate.
 If a system is not in steady state, then one (or more!) queues in the model's network start growing without limit.

-What do these three assumptions mean for your system?

-1. Infinite queue length: Sorry, your computer does not have infinite memory.

-2. & 3.
-Finite queue length & steady state: When/If the queue limit is
-violated, the model cannot tell you much (or anything) about the system's behavior.
+What does a steady state assumption mean for your system?
+From a theoretical point of view, a violation of steady state means that the model loses its predictive power: the model cannot tell you how the system will behave.
+From a practical point of view, an overloaded system has queue sizes that grow without stopping.

+We do not yet have computers with truly infinite memory.
+Until that day, let's look at how to design systems that try to remain in steady state.

 ## Overload: How to define it and how to mitigate its effects